radiantlogic-v8/documentation-new/documentation/configuration/security/access-tokens.md

 2. Click **+ GENERATE ACCESS TOKEN**.
 3. Enter a token name.
 4. Select *Configuration API* from the drop-down list.
 5. Choose a (delegated admin) role to associate with the token.
-This role will dictate the settings the token is allowed to configure.
+This role will dictate the RadiantOne settings the token is allowed to configure.
 6. Define the token expiration as either a specifc number of days (e.g. 60, 90, 180, 365), or select a specific date that it should expire.
 7. Click **CREATE**.